Skip to content

 architecture concept figure

-The figure above shows the main components of the eodash ecosystem, as well as how they interact with each other.
+The figure above shows the main components of the eodash ecosystem and how they interact with each other.

-The eodash catalog is a helper python package which supports a series of commonly used serverless EO data endpoints as well as service endpoints, such as OGC services, ViewServer, STAC catalogs, and others.
-By defining a collection configuration file an end user can provide a wide range of visualization and analysis definitions to describe how the data should be visualized on the eodash web client.
+The eodash catalog is a helper Python package, which supports a series of commonly used serverless Earth Observation (EO) data endpoints, as well as service endpoints such as OGC services, ViewServer, STAC catalogs, and others.
+By defining a collection configuration file, end users can specify a wide range of visualization and analysis definitions that describe how the data should be visualized on the eodash web client.
 The supported resources are described here.
-The output of the catalog helper package is a static catalog (series of files), that can be hosted on any web server.
+The output of the catalog helper package is a static catalog (series of files) that can be hosted on any web server.

-The generated static catalog is the input used by an eodash instance to populate the information shown.
-This includes descriptive text, assets, analysis functions and most importantly customizable EO data visualization through a series of configurable widgets. eodash provides a set of core widgets that can be configured to navigate and interact with the data.
-Third party widgets can be developed and integrated through the configuration by (for example) reacting to specific STAC extensions in the catalog.
+The generated static catalog is then used as input by an eodash instance to populate the displayed information.
+This includes descriptive text, assets, analysis functions, and most importantly, customizable EO data visualization through a set of configurable widgets. eodash provides core widgets that can be configured to explore and interact with the data.
+Third-party widgets can be developed and integrated through the configuration, for example by reacting to specific STAC extensions in the catalog.

-For wider audiences the storytelling component is envisioned.
-It provides an online editor (based on Markdown) to create an interactive and guided experience.
+For wider audiences, the storytelling component is designed to provide an interactive and guided experience.
+It includes an online editor (based on Markdown) to create such content.
 Results and datasets shown in eodash instances can be easily integrated.
-Field experts and communicators are able to create such content by utilizing the capabilities provided by eodash.
+Field experts and communicators can create such content by using the capabilities provided by eodash.